 The ideal Chase Sapphire Preferred cardholder is someone who wants premium travel benefits without having to pay a steep annual fee.
-Unlike the Chase Sapphire Reserve, which has a $550 annual fee, the Sapphire Preferred’s annual fee is only $95.
-While the Sapphire Preferred does not include most of the Sapphire Reserve’s statement credits, the $95 annual fee is easy to justify for frequent travelers and those who eat out often.
+Unlike the card_name (see benefits), which has a annual_fees annual fee, the Sapphire Preferred’s annual fee is only annual_fees.
+While the Sapphire Preferred does not include most of the Sapphire Reserve’s statement credits, its lower annual fee is easy to justify for frequent travelers and those who eat out often.

-The Sapphire Preferred does have a new $60 Peloton statement credit, however.
-Using this credit brings down the net annual fee to only $35 for the year you use it.
-The 60,000 point new account bonus is also worth a minimum of $600, which covers the annual fee for six years.
+The Sapphire Preferred does have an up to a $50 credit for hotel stays booked through the Chase Ultimate Rewards portal.
+Using it cuts the annual fee down to only $45.
+The 60,000 points new account bonus is also worth a minimum of $600 ($750 booking travel through Chase), which covers the annual fee for many years.